Robert Farrar: Biography

 Farrar was born in London c.
-1960.
-The grandson of playwright Kenneth Horne through his mother, Judith, Farrar read the older man's oeuvre while still a teenager.
+1960.He is the grandson of playwright Kenneth Horne through his mother, Judith, Farrar read the older man's oeuvre while still a teenager.
 This inspired him to write his first stage play, entitled Drawing-Room Tragedy, which Farrar and some friends performed at school in 1975 (shortly after Horne's death).
 Another stage play was performed the following year, on the BBC television series It's Child's Play.
 In the early 1980s, he spent time living in Berlin, and in 1981 he directed the musical Comfort and Hygiene with Adrian Hope.

 In 1983, Farrar established a band called 'The Mystery Girls'.
 Wearing women's make-up with men's clothing that was "glammed up to the point of surreality", the band performed live in various venues and released a single, "Ash in Drag", with A&M Records; they also performed on The Old Grey Whistle Test.
 However, the single did not satisfy the commercial expectations, so A&M ended its relationship with the band.
 In 1986, "traumatised" by A&M's management, Farrar returned his attentions to his writing career.
 'The Mystery Girls' did not formally disband until 1991.

 Farrar wrote his first full-length novel, State of Independence, while the Mystery Girls were still a group; he had previously written several novellas.
 Published in 1993 by Gay Men's Press, State of Independence was Farrar's successful attempt to force himself to come out of the closet and followed a young man in his attempts to come out.
 A novella, Watch That Man, was written in 1989 and published in German as Der Coolste Killer in 1997.
 In 1997 the novella was adapted by Farrar and Howard Franklin into a Warner Bros. film directed by Jon Amiel entitled The Man Who Knew Too Little, in which an American tourist in London is inadvertently dragged into an attempt to reignite the Cold War.
 Farrar has described it as his greatest commercial success to date.